Reduce import duties with EUR.1 and EUR-MED

 • At least 50% of the ship's owners must be based in the EU.

-• The number of persons on board must consist of at least 50% EU residents (this last rule does not appear in all agreements).
+• At least 50% of the people on board must be EU residents (this last rule does not appear in all agreements).

 Product-specific processing rules